nicofirst1/MotionBot/README.md

 #### Face_recognizer
 * **distance_thres** : The maximum euclidean distance between the frame containing a face and the recognitor label (sort of a confidence)
-* **auto_train_dist** : Same as before, but this threshold should be kept low since it deletes images in the unknown direcotry if the confidence is less then than this threshold
+* **auto_train_dist** : Same as before, but this threshold should be kept low since it deletes images in the unknown directory if the confidence is less then than this threshold
 * **image_size** : the image size on with execute the trainig and prediction